flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 #### Fuel

 Fuel loading is now exclusively done via our EFB which has a great UI to see the status of fuel tanks and other options.
-[Guide Here](flyPad/dispatch.md#fuel-page)
+[Guide Here](flyPad/dispatch.md#fuel-page).

 #### Weights and Balance

 In our development version we have introduced a new flight model paired with a new weight and balance payload method that incorporates seat rows and the correct center of gravity.
-Please use the correct instructions for your corresponding installed version.

 Get our [simBrief Profile](../installation.md#simbrief-airframe) for the Development and Experimental versions.